Frequently Asked Questions

 6. How long will it take to complete RidgeGate?

-The development of RidgeGate’s West Village is now nearly complete.
+The development of RidgeGate’s West Village is now complete.
 Additional development in the eastern portion of RidgeGate is coming to life now, with an estimated build-out period of 40 years.
 This paced build-out is the result of RidgeGate’s thoughtful development strategy, with a desire for quality over quantity or speed of development.

 7. How much commercial development will there be?